 About a year ago, I wrote a blog post about the new harsh realities facing students applying to The University of Texas at Austin (UT Admissions: The New Reality (2019)).
 Reflective more of the interest in the topic rather than the quality of the prose, the post went viral and has nearly 100,000 views.
-At the request of many readers, I have decided to revisit my earlier observations and provide an update to the Fall 2019 admissions cycle.
-More importantly, I will attempt to simplify the UT Austin admissions landscape as it exists today.
+At the request of many readers, I have decided to revisit my earlier observations and provide an update on the Fall 2019 admissions cycle.
 This new normal is critical for rising seniors and families as they build their college lists and form their expectations of admission.

 Of course, despite being honest, that is not a satisfying answer.
 So, I decided to study the numbers and present this new reality in a simple format in hopes to head off unfounded optimism and to encourage students to invest time in discovering good-fit alternatives to the Forty Acres.

 So, how many spots are we talking about?